DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-06-14-service-worker.md

 ## How can I detect a new version of service worker is available and notify the user?

-As we refresh our app or close the tab and start a new one to load our app changes, we might thing 'wouldn't it be nice if we could notify the user that a new app is available and ready to use?'.
+As we refresh our app or close the tab and start a new one to load our app changes, we might think 'wouldn't it be nice if we could notify the user that a new app is available and ready to use?'.
 Well, we can do just that!

 We will use a package Angular provides called SWUpdate.
-I will add this to `app.component.ts':
+Add this to `app.component.ts' and call the method from ngOnInit.

 ```typescript
   import { SwUpdate } from '@angular/service-worker';